JuliaDynamics/ABMFrameworksComparison/README.md

 \end{document}
 -->

-[Here are the old benchmarks](https://juliadynamics.github.io/Agents.jl/stable/comparison/).
-The hardware configuration used for the benchmark is a Ubuntu 22.04 LTS x86_64 with a Ryzen 5 5600H CPU and 16GB of RAM.
+[Here are the old benchmarks](https://juliadynamics.github.io/Agents.jl/stable/comparison/) which have been run on an Ubuntu 22.04 LTS x86_64 with a Ryzen 5 5600H CPU and 16GB of RAM.

 ## How to run the benchmarks locally